slaclab/sdf-docs/batch-compute.md

 Each repo can have one of three stances in relation to a specific
 cluster:

-1. Dedicated resources: for repos with real time requirements or with uniform usage over time (for that cluster).
+1. Reservation: for repos with real time requirements or with uniform usage over time (for that cluster).
 A subset of super-users from each facility will be allowed to create reservations.
 Users will submit jobs for this stance using the repo name and reservation name.
 Example:
   `--partition milano --account lcls:xpp1234 --reservation lcls:xpp1234-230101-230105`

-2. Shared resources with priority: for repos within their quota (for that cluster).
+2. Allocation: for repos within their allocation quota (for that cluster).
 This is the default stance and users will submit jobs for this stance using the repo name.
 Example:
   `--partition milano --account lcls:xpp1234`

-3. Shared resources without priority: for repos above their quota (for that cluster).
+3. Preemptable: for repos above their quota (for that cluster).
 Jobs in this category may be preempted by higher priority jobs.
 This is the opportunistic cycles stance, aka scavenger cycles, and jobs are submitted under the facility account